question-db/Any-Questions/README.md

 2. Download and decompress: [Any_Questions.zip](Any_Questions.zip)<br />

 3. Follow instructions in Any Questions "Startup" window
+	* Note: If updating from a previous database version, please select the 'Import Previous Database' in the 'Startup' window.

 4. View [Features.md](Features.md), [Feature log](feature_log.pdf), and [known issues](known_issues.md) for more detailed information.